In the first installment of this series, I introduced this series where I will cover the core principles behind Terrific Parenting.

 These children need more precision…more accuracy in your parenting game plan.

 Too often, things also change with the ‘easy’ child as time goes on.
 Particularly when we are sloppy and inconsistent.
-Such inconsistency (almost) always comes back to ‘bite us’ in the end.
-As this series continues, I will explain why this is true…as well as why consistency in your parenting will save you sleepless nights and save EVEN the most easy child from false learning about how reality works.
+Such inconsistency (almost) always comes back to ‘bite us in the end.
+As this series continues, I will explain why this is true…as well as why consistency in your parenting will save you sleepless nights and save EVEN the easiest child from false learning about how reality works.

 Here’s a little tip: The secret to consistency is keeping it simple.